bogeh98/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 Finally, inside of the `/src/data/nc-voters/provenance/` folder, you can also review the PDF forms voters must use to request a mail-in/absentee ballot--I've included a range of different versions between 2020 and 2024.

-**Question**: After reviewing the above information, how would a SJ ethic inform your intiial understanding of the data, its collected values, and its context?
-List out in other information or questions that you sense might be missing about the data.
+**Question**: After reviewing the above information, how would a SJ ethic inform your initial understanding of the data, its collected values, and its context?
+List out other information or questions that you sense might be missing about the data.

-ENTER_YOUR_RESPONSE_HERE
+**Answer**: Upon reviewing the data/documents with an SJ ethic in mind, I noticed that the absentee/mail-in ballot request form asks for personal information that not everyone can provide (e.g., street address, federal/state identification).
+Additionally, absentee voters in NC must identify a notary public or 1-2 witnesses to validate their ballot.
+These barriers may exist to keep certain populations from voting as freely.

 **Question**: Based on the case scenario as a communicator at Protect Democracy, and a SJ ethic in mind, what questions, i.e., angles, do you think may be helpful to meet the needs of your situation.
 Discuss any columns/fields that you are surprised about or spark any curiosities, and create a list of questions they spark in you.

-ENTER_YOUR_RESPONSE_HERE
+**Answer**: Some questions I think it would be helpful to consider:
+- Does the notarization requirement impact absentee voter turnout?
+- What options exist for people who want to absentee vote but lack secure housing?
+Or undocumented folks?

+I was surprised to find that the `gender` field in the data set includes an option beyond "M" and "F" (though I'm not sure what "U" represents).

 **Question**: What can you understand about the `ballot_rtn_status` column?
 In other words, what types of values are possible?

-ENTER_YOUR_RESPONSE_HERE
+**Answer**: As far as I can tell, the possible values for `ballot_rtn_status` are `accepted`, `spoiled`/`spoiled-ev`, and `" "` (blank).

 ## 2.3.4 Calculate Absolute Grouped Frequencies with RFS Method